 After leaving the Virginia Air Space and Science Center, we headed down the road, less than 10 miles to the Virginia Living Museum.
 There is so much to explore here; we walked both the indoor and outdoor exhibits twice.
 This particular museum is home to Virginia animals.
 Alligators, turtles, sea horses, catfish and snakes are just a few of the animals we saw up close in the indoor galleries.

 Another highlight inside were the fossils, especially the shark teeth.
 My animal-loving kids loved playing at the Wild & Well exhibit.
-While much of this exhibit is altered to follow COVID protocols, my children loved it nonetheless.

 As both a mom and an educator, I could not be more pleased with the educational value of both these museums.
 My STEM-loving 1st grader is excited to do more experiments with gravity, and my curious three year old wants to explore and find animal tracks and predict which animal they belong to.
 Always looking for an avenue to make learning fun and exciting, this was an unbeatable day.